DSA-Currency-Project-Team-16/Trade-Banks/README.md

 Press 8 to find the second best path
 Press 9 to find the best path
 Press 10 to add edge weight manually
+Press 11 print the graph
-Press 11 to exit the input programme
+Press 12 to exit the input programme

 If we press 1, for example, the program randomly selects a name from the list of tradebanks and inserts the tradebank.
 If we press 2, program prompts us to enter the name of a tradebank how many currencies to add.
 Then it randomly chooses x(the no entered)